tencentyun/intlcloud-documents/yehe_doc/云数据库/云数据库 MySQL/操作指南/网络与安全/管理云数据库安全组_intl_en.md

 >?
 >- TencentDB for MySQL security groups currently only support network access control for VPCs and public networks but not the classic network.
->- TencentDB security groups in the Frankfurt, Silicon Valley, Singapore regions currently do not support public network access control.
+>- Security groups associated with TencentDB instances in the Frankfurt, Silicon Valley, and Singapore regions currently do not support public network access control.
 >- As TencentDB does not have active outbound traffic, outbound rules are not applicable to TencentDB.
->- TencentDB for MySQL security groups support source and read-only instances.
+>- Security groups are supported for source, read-only, and disaster recovery TencentDB for MySQL instances.
 >- Security groups are not supported for basic single-node TencentDB for MySQL instances.